How to Enter

 Prize entries and any queries not answered in these Conditions of Entry should be addressed to Jane Levi, Chair of the Sophie Coe Memorial Fund, as follows:

 * If you are submitting an already published/typeset entry, there are several options for anonymising the text:

-- If you have access to full Adobe functionality, use “Edit PDF” to delete your name and other relevant information, and save with a new name (per the instructions in section a).
+- If you have access to full Adobe functionality, use “Edit PDF” to delete your name, publication name, and other relevant information, and save with a new name (per the instructions in section a).

 - If you have access to limited Adobe functionality, try creating a blank (white) box and pasting it over the top of the relevant text.